-407th Brigade Support Battalion Left Unit Crest (Pair)
+407th Brigade Support Battalion Unit Crest (Left and Right)

 A distinctive unit insignia (DUI) is a metallic heraldic badge or device worn by soldiers in the United States Army.
 The DUI design is derived from the coat of arms authorized for a unit.
 DUIs may also be called "distinctive insignia" (DI) or, imprecisely, a "crest" or a "unit crest" by soldiers or collectors.
 The U.S. Army Institute of Heraldry is responsible for the design, development and authorization of all DUIs.